Pruritus (overview) L29.8

 • Does scratching, rubbing or pressure already trigger itching?

-• Patient's theory on the cause of the pruritus (dosage, duration and frequency of application or use of topical or systemic medications
+• The patient's theory about the cause of the pruritus (dosage, duration and frequency of application or use of topical or systemic medication)

-• Specific questioning after HAES infusions (see below Pruritus after HAES infusions) or dialysis
+• Targeted questioning after HAES infusions (see below pruritus after HAES infusions) or dialysis

 • Known local or systemic allergies